 3. Fluoride Deficiency

-Going to the dentist is not easy and even adults quiver at the thought of heading to the clinic.
+Going to the dentist is not easy, and even adults quiver at the thought of heading to a dental clinic.
 Inculcating the habit of regular visits familiarises your child with the setting.

-If chidlren don’t brush their teeth after dinner, the food particles remaining between the teeth can cause cavities due to the acids produced.
-Also, make sure that your child does not consume any food or beverage after they brush their teeth for the night.
+If children don’t brush their teeth after dinner, the food particles remaining between the teeth can cause cavities due to the acids produced.
+Also, make sure that your child does not consume any food or beverage after he brushed his teeth for the night.

-Dental treatment for children can be a difficult affair as they can be anxious about what happens in the clinic.
-It is up to the dentist regarding what they can do to take care of the pain.
-However, you can do a lot to make sure that your child has a pleasant experience at the clinic.
+Dental treatment for children can be a difficult affair as they can be anxious about what happens at the clinic.
+The dentist is the best person to take care of the pain.
+However, you can also do a lot to make sure that your child has a pleasant experience at the clinic.

-- Positive Reinforcement: You can build their confidence by constantly encouraging them and telling them that everything will be okay.
+- Positive Reinforcement: You can build your child’s confidence by constantly encouraging him and telling him that everything will be okay.
 Many first-time jitters are because of fear of the unknown.
-Once they are done with a session, continue the positive reinforcement by telling everything turned out well, just like you told them.
+Once your kid is done with a session, continue the positive reinforcement by telling him everything went well, just like you told them.

 - Distractions: A favourite trick of every parent, you can use funny stories or an amusing feature about the clinic to distract your kid.
-Very often, they overthink what may happen to them just prior to the appointment.
-Thus, distractions are a good way to engage their overactive imagination.
+Very often, kids overthink what may happen to them just prior to the appointment.
+Thus, distractions are great to engage their overactive imagination.

-- Mobile Phones: When all else fails, you still have a mobile phone that you could use to keep them engaged.
-If you have a couple of video clips to keep them occupied, then bring your headphones along as well.
-You could also download their favourite game which would keep them occupied.
+- Mobile Phones: When all else fails, you still have a mobile phone that you could use to keep your child engaged.
+If you have a couple of video clips to keep him occupied, bring your headphones along as well.
+You could also download his favourite game to keep him engaged.

-When There Is Need to Undergo an Orthodontic Treatment?
+When Is There a Need to Undergo an Orthodontic Treatment?

-If you find the alignment of your child’s teeth uneven or they have a distorted bite i.e, the top and bottom set of teeth do not meet and are far apart from each other, you should visit an orthodontist.
+If you find the alignment of your child’s teeth uneven or he has a distorted bite, i.e., the top and bottom set of teeth do not meet and are far apart from each other, you should visit an orthodontist.
 Again, regular visits, one every six months, to your dentist can help identify such issues.
-Some dentists do orthodontic work alongside their regular work while others specialize in it.
-In some cases, these symptoms are obvious, such as pain while chewing or speaking and protruding teeth.
+Some dentists do orthodontic work alongside their regular work, while others specialise in it.
+In some cases, these symptoms are obvious, such as pain while chewing or speaking, and protruding teeth.

 Dental care for children acts as a defence against problems like cavities and keeps their pearly whites intact.
-Make sure you take them to the dentist every six months and inculcate a habit of brushing.
+Make sure you take your child to the dentist every six months and inculcate a habit of brushing.